opennetsci/resources/README.md

-# resources
-List of resources for the hackathon
+# List of resources for the hackathon

     How can researchers effectively store, manage, and share research data?
     What kinds of open access publishing are most effective?